MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticWorkFromAnywhereMetricDevice.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereDevice>`: The user experience analytics Device for work from anywhere report
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereDevice>`: The user experience analytics Device for work from anywhere report
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AutoPilotProfileAssigned <Boolean?>]`: The user experience analytics work from anywhere intune device's autopilotProfileAssigned.
   - `[AutoPilotRegistered <Boolean?>]`: The user experience work from anywhere intune device's autopilotRegistered.
   - `[AzureAdDeviceId <String>]`: The user experience work from anywhere azure Ad device Id.